rodrigsmor/my-portfolio/README.md

 npm run dev
 ```

-DET: The application will probably be running on `http://localhost:5173/`.
+> 💭 DETAIL: The application will probably be running on `http://localhost:5173/`.

 ## 🖼 Previews